ajnipp/digital-humanities-projects/README.md

-# police-incidents-hs
+# Digital Humanities Projects
-A hs project investigating Google search trend data in the aftermath of high-profile police incidents
+Digital humanities projects from my senior year at the North Carolina School of Science and Mathematics.